Can AI Detect Wash Trading? Evidence from NFTs: Data

 We obtained transaction data of LooksRare, Blur, and OpenSea through the Alchemy \href{https://docs.alchemy.com/reference/getnftsales}{getNFTSales} API.
 For LooksRare, our data covers all transactions from \LooksRareTimeMin to \LooksRareTimeMax.
 For Blur, our data covers all transactions from \BlurTimeMin to \BlurTimeMax.
 For OpenSea, our data covers all transactions from \OpenSeaTimeMin to \OpenSeaTimeMax.
 In these datasets, each transaction is represented by a single row, with the schema detailed as follows: \begin{itemize} \item \textbf{Transaction hash:} A unique identifier for the transaction on the blockchain. \item \textbf{Block number:} The specific block on the blockchain where the transaction is recorded. \item \textbf{NFT seller:} The address of the individual or entity selling the NFT. \item \textbf{NFT buyer:} The address of the individual or entity purchasing the NFT. \item \textbf{NFT collection:} The specific collection to which the NFT belongs. \item \textbf{NFT tokenId:} A unique identifier for the specific NFT within its collection. \item \textbf{Price:} The sale price of the NFT, denominated in ETH. \item \textbf{Date:} The date and time when the transaction occurred. \end{itemize}

 The datasets from LooksRare, Blur, and OpenSea exchanges are substantial.
 The Blur exchange dataset occupies 1.4 GB and comprises \BlurTradeCounts transactions, the LooksRare dataset is 194.2 MB with \LooksRareTradeCounts transactions, and the OpenSea dataset is 10.6 GB with \OpenSeaTradeCounts transactions.
-These datasets were obtained through the Alchemy \href{https://docs.alchemy.com/reference/getnftsales}{getNFTSales} API.
 For data cleaning, the direct outputs from Alchemy for Blur and LooksRare are ready as is.
 However, for OpenSea, we combined transactions from both the Seaport and Wyvern protocols and excluded the 0.39\% of transactions not conducted in ETH-type currencies (e.g., ETH, wETH) to ensure consistency in our analysis.

 To identify potential collusions between NFT traders (buyer and seller), we collected one degree upstream transfers of all NFT traders per platform using Alchemy's \href{https://docs.alchemy.com/reference/alchemy-getassettransfers}{getAssetTransfers} API.
 For each marketplace, we specified the to address as this marketplace's unique trader, set fromBlock to be well before the marketplace's contract deployment date, and toBlock to be well after the last transaction in the marketplace's sales data.
 To err on the conservative side, we limited the transfers to be of ``external" type, i.e., Ether transfers from Externally Owned Accounts (EOAs).\footnote{\href{https://docs.alchemy.com/reference/transfers-api-quickstart\#types-of-transfers}{https://docs.alchemy.com/reference/transfers-api-quickstart\#types-of-transfers}}